 None

-SSL_STATUS SSL_lock(u32, int32 wait_type)
+SSL_STATUS SSL_lock(SSL_LOCK_HANDLE handle, SSL_WAIT_TYPE wait_type)

 Description:

 This function should acquire a lock whenever called.
 If already locked, this call would behave according to wait_type parameter.
-If not equal to SSL_WAIT_NONE and SSL_WAIT_FOREVER , then call is assumed to be passed as timeout value in microseconds.
-The implementation of this parameter is optional and dependent upon lock type being implemented.
+If not equal to SSL_WAIT_NONE and SSL_WAIT_FOREVER , then call is assumed to be passed as timeout value in milliseconds.
+The implementation of wait_type parameter is optional and dependent upon lock type being implemented.

 Return Codes: